zakianadeem/24k-0692/README.md

 # 24k-0692
 I am student of computer sciece.
-I am looking to learn new things.
+I always look forward to try and learn new things.
-I always try to bring best in my work and skills.